telerik/blazor-docs/knowledge-base/in-place-editor.md

 The features and business logic below can be subject to additional customizations and enhancements.

+To run the code successfully:

-Replace `YourAppName` with the actual root namespace of your app.
+* Replace `YourAppName` with the actual root namespace of your app.
+* Make sure your app supports CSS isolation and loads a `YourAppName.styles.css` file.
+Browser caching of this file can prevent the InPlaceEditor styles from showing.

 <div class="skip-repl"></div>